-The effects of various parameters such as pH,

-adsorbent dosage, dye concentration and contact time on the photodegradation of RBB were investigated.
-The solution of Remazol Black B (RBB) dye was prepared by dissolving of analytical grade dye (1 g in 1000 mL of distilled water).
-All experiments were carried out at room temperature $(25 \pm 1 \text{ °C})$ using a constant agitation speed of 1000 rpm.
+The effects of various parameters such as pH, adsorbent dosage, dye concentration and contact time on the photodegradation of RBB were investigated.
+The solution of Remazol Black B (RBB) dye was prepared by dissolving 1 g of dye in 1000 mL of distilled water.
+All experiments were carried out at room temperature (25 \pm 1 °C) using a constant agitation speed of 1000 rpm.
 Experimental solutions of the desired concentrations were prepared by successive dilutions.
 All the experiments were carried out in a batch system in order to evaluate the effects of different variables.
 Tin (II) oxide (5 mg), was dispersed in an aqueous solution of RBB dye (20 ppm, 15 mL) in a conical flask.
-The reactor was stirred constantly and then irradiated by Mercury lamp at room temperature.
+The reactor content was stirred constantly and then irradiated by mercury lamp at room temperature.
 The absorbance measurement of the reaction solution was taken after separating the adsorbent from the reaction system by centrifugation.
 The initial and final RBB concentrations remaining in the solutions were analyzed by a UV spectrophotometer.
 The photocatalytic activity was evaluated on the basis of the decrease of the absorbance band of the RBB at 597 nm.
-The adsorption capacity, $\mathbf{q}{\text{max}}$ , at the time (t) was calculated from the mass balance, given by Eq.
+The adsorption capacity, q{max} , was calculated from the mass balance at the time (t), given by Eq.
 (1):

-$$q_t = \frac{(C_0 - C_t)V}{W} \tag{1}$$
+$$q_t = \frac{(C_0 - C_t)V}{W}$$ Eq.
+(1)

-Where $q_t$ is the amount of dye taken up by the photocatalyst (mg/g), $C_0$ is the initial dye concentration (mg/L), $C_t$ is the concentration of dye (mg/L) at time t, V is the volume of dye solution (L) in contact with the adsorbent, and W is the mass (g) of the photocatalyst.
+Where q_t is the amount of dye taken up by the photocatalyst (mg/g), C_0 is the initial dye concentration (mg/L), C_t is the concentration of dye (mg/L) at time t, V is the volume of dye solution (L) in contact with the adsorbent, and W is the mass (g) of the photocatalyst.